-The test in accordance with AS 1530.4 is conducted on assemblies, as specified in Clause 2(d) of Specification C1.10.
+The test in accordance with AS 1530.4 is conducted on assemblies, as specified in Specification C1.10.
 It is also used to test if any material in the member or assembly may ignite during the 10 minutes specified by Clause 2(d)(iii).